ImashaAV/ImashaAV.github.io/posts/2026-08-10-how-much-rent-verification.md

 •	City and state are nominal because they are category labels with no order or numerical meaning.
 •	Rank is ordinal because it has a meaningful order.
 But the gap between 1st and 2nd isn't necessarily equal to the gap between 2nd and 3rd).
-•	% change and rent price ($) are ration because they both have a meaningful zero (0% means no change and $0 means no rent).
+•	% Change and rent price ($) are ratio because they both have a meaningful zero (0% means no change and $0 means no rent).

 ## Alignment of data and the question

-HowMuch.net’s visualization doesn’t explicitly ask a research question.
+HowMuch.net’s visualisation doesn’t explicitly ask a research question.
 So, I decided that the implied question from the title must be: “Which US cities have the fastest increasing and decreasing rent prices over the past year?”

 The data used to answer this is the percentage change across a year in average two-bedroom apartment rent prices from April 2020 to April 2021.
 This is calculated for the 100 most populated cities in the US, sourced from Apartment Guide’s May 2021 Rent Report.

-Overall, there is a strong alignment between the data and the question, but I will explore this on a few specific points.
+Overall, there is a strong alignment between the data and the question.
+However, there are two points which could use better alignment:

 •	**Apartment size**: The question is around “rent prices”, but the data only covers two-bedroom apartments.
-There could be different rent trneds for other apartment types like studios or one-bedroom apartments.
+There could be different rent trends for other apartment types like studios or one-bedroom apartments.
 So, the chart technically answers a narrower question than what the title suggests.

 •	**Sample of selected cities**:  The data is limited to the 100 most populated US cities.
 This is understandable in practical sense, but it means the chart cannot claim to represent all US cities.

 Overall, I think the data is a direct match for the question.
 The data doesn’t measure something entirely different from what it claims to show.
 The main issue is that the title talks about “rent prices” and “US cities”, but the data considers only two-bedroom apartments, and only in the 100 biggest cities.
-So, it’s more of a scope not being addressed properly than the data being wrong.
+So, it’s more of the scope not being addressed properly than the data being wrong.

 ## Verifying source data with visually encoded values